 - Do not click on links within emails.

 - Type web addresses (URLs) in instead of clicking on links.

 - If you receive an email asking you to verify your personal information, do not send anything via email.
+First of all do email lookup to understand who is the person.
 Contact the bank or company by phone to inquire if it is legitimate or not.